Rowan Ricardo Phillips

 Rowan Ricardo Phillips (born 1974 in New York City) is an American poet, writer, editor, and translator.
 He is a Distinguished Professor of English at Stony Brook University, the poetry editor of The New Republic, and the editor of Princeton University Press' Princeton Series of Contemporary Poetry.
 He is President of the Board of the New York Institute for the Humanities.

 He is the author of the poetry collections The Ground (2012), Heaven (2015), and Living Weapon (2020), the non-fiction books When Blackness Rhymes with Blackness and The Circuit: A Tennis Odyssey, and a translation from the Catalan of Salvador Espriu's short-story collection Ariadne in the Grotesque Labyrinth.

 Life

 Phillips was born in New York City and grew up in the Bronx.
 His parents are from Antigua and Barbuda.
 He graduated from Hunter College High School, then earned his bachelor's degree from Swarthmore College and his doctorate in English Literature from Brown University.

-Phillips teaches Creative Writing at Princeton.
 He is a Professor of English at Stony Brook University.
-He has previously taught at Harvard, Columbia, Williams, NYU, and Baruch College.
+He has previously taught at Harvard, Princeton, Columbia, Williams, NYU, and Baruch College.

 Phillips is President of the Board of the New York Institute for the Humanities.
 He is also a member of the Board of Aspen Words.

 He divides his time between New York and Barcelona with his wife and two daughters.
 He is a supporter, and club member, of FC Barcelona.